kragen/derctuo/markdown/desiccant-climate-control.md

 different hydrated forms.

-Quicklime is notorious for producing enough heat to boil water when rehydrated, and it's very nearly as cheap as alabaster.
-However, regenerating it requires inconveniently high temperatures, and it's lethally caustic.
+Quicklime is notorious for producing enough heat to boil water when rehydrated, and it’s very nearly as cheap as alabaster.
+However, regenerating it requires inconveniently high temperatures, and it’s lethally caustic.

-[Farulla et al.] characterize "thermochemical thermal energy storage" systems like these as storing 120–250 kWh/t, or 430–900 kJ/kg in SI units, much higher than sensible-heat thermal energy storage systems at 10–50 kWh/t (36–180 kJ/kg); but it claims TCTESs also cost €8–100/kWh (2500–32000 nanodollars per joule), far more than the €0.1-10/kWh (32–3200 n$/J) of sensible TES, identifying these high capital costs as a key reason for TCTES's non-adoption.
+[Farulla et al.] characterize “thermochemical thermal energy storage” systems like these as storing 120–250 kWh/t, or 430–900 kJ/kg in SI units, much higher than sensible-heat thermal energy storage systems at 10–50 kWh/t (36–180 kJ/kg); but it claims TCTESs also cost €8–100/kWh (2500–32000 nanodollars per joule), far more than the €0.1-10/kWh (32–3200 n$/J) of sensible TES, identifying these high capital costs as a key reason for TCTES’s non-adoption.

 [Farulla et al.]: https://www.mdpi.com/2076-3417/10/9/3142/htm "A Review of Thermochemical Energy Storage Systems for Power Grid Support, March 2020, Appl.
 Sci.
 2020, 10, 3142; doi:10.3390/app10093142"